 After 4 weeks, study participants noted improvements in many symptoms, such as stomach pain and bloating.

-When the animals received cumin extract before a stressful activity, their bodies had significantly less of a stress response than when they did not receive the treatment.
+When the animals received cumin extract before a stressful activity, their bodies had a significantly lower stress response than when they did not receive the extract.

 6. Memory loss

 The same study in rats also looked at the impact of cumin extract on memory.
-The study found that the animals that had received cumin extract had better and faster recall.
+The study found that the animals who received cumin extract had a better and faster recall.

-Additionally, cumin contains antioxidants, which may be responsible for some of its associated health benefits.
+Cumin also contains antioxidants, which may be responsible for some of its associated benefits.

-Consuming foods that are cooked with cumin is likely safe for most people.
-Some people may have an allergy to cumin, in which case they should avoid it.
+Cooking and eating foods with cumin is likely to be safe for most people.
+Some people might have an allergy to cumin, however, in which case they should avoid it.

-People with diabetes, especially those who take medication for diabetes, should use cumin with caution since it may change their blood sugar levels.
+People with diabetes, especially those who take medication for diabetes, should use cumin supplements with caution, since it may change their blood sugar levels.

-Cumin is a common ingredient in many savory ethnic dishes.
+Cumin is a common ingredient in many savory dishes from around the world.
 It adds a warm flavor and works especially well in soups, stews, and curries.

-This spice can also be used to season vegetables or meats before roasting.
+People can also use this spice to season vegetables or meats before roasting.

 See below for links to tasty recipes that contain cumin: